michaeluno/amazon-auto-links/readme.txt

 = Is the plugin compatible with PA-API 5? =
 Yes.
 The plugin is compatible with PA-API (Amazon Product Advertising API) 5.0.

+= I'm migrating from Amazon Associates Link Builder (AALB).
+Can this plugin display products with their shortcodes? = Yes, enable the option by going to `Dashboard` -> `Amazon Auto Links` -> `Settings` -> `3rd Party` -> `Amazon Associates Link Builder`.

+There you also want to set the __Template Conversion__ option.
+Make sure you enable your desired Amazon Auto Links templates in `Dashboard` -> `Amazon Auto Links` -> `Templates`.
+Then reload the `3rd Party` screen.
+There you'll see active templates are listed for the conversion option.

 = What does a Unit mean? =